algorithmiaio/api-docs/source/includes/_gettingstarted.md

 This is a quick guide to get you started using the Algorithmia API.
 We'll walk through how to get started with an algorithm and make your first API call.

+You can follow this guide immediately by making a call on the command line via cURL.
+You'll find example calls on the right side pane.
+If you'd like to get up and running with another language, check out our [client guides](#clients) for instructions on how to install a language-specific client.

 ## Finding an Algorithm

 To get started, find an algorithm you'd like to call.
 You can do this by using the search bar or browsing the marketplace by tags & categories.
 Each algorithm has an owner and an algorithm name; you'll need both to format your request.
 This information is listed under the algorithm name on the description page as well as in the format of the algorithm's URL.